deanwampler/Contract4J5/contract4j5/README.txt

 4) Define Method and Constructor Preconditions, Postconditions, and Invariants.
 NOTE: we have to use "$this.name" in the following interface example, not just "name" by itself, because we are no longer defining a field invariant test!
+Repeating for emphasis, don't forget that a field getter method is required for Jexl to resolve the field reference.

 Examples:
 @Contract